Caroline-cc/tp-ngs-chauvesouris2/readme.md

 As expected, the transcriptomic profiles of Lib4, 5 and 6, corresponding to control samples, well cluster.
 However, the Lib 3 sample significantly stand out the cluster of other IFN-treated samples.
 This indicates radically different RNA seq data from this library that could be due to different RNA-seq quality (batch effect) or cell populations/culture conditions.
 In fact, RNA bank for the 3<sup> rd</sup> sample was obtained in another session.
 Distinct environment parameters in these session could then have impact transcription profiles.

 <img src="images/PCA_ech6.png" alt="legend (PCA)"
-width="70%"/>
+width="50%"/>

-*PCA plot obtained with DESeq2 results on the 6 samples*
+*PCA plot obtained with DESeq2 results on the 6 samples.*

 Repeating DE analysis, excluding divergent Lib 3 of the dataset, we obtained distinct results (see **ddsTxi_wo3**).
 The number of differentially expressed genes (padj<0,1) was higher, with 1896 genes on 289 449.
 The RNA seq data of control and interferon respectively well clustered in the PCA plot, indicating homogeneous profiles.